 The Canadian Judicial Council also investigates complaints about the conduct of federally appointed judges across Canada.
 The Council has the authority to recommend to Parliament, through the Minister of Justice, that a judge be removed from office.

-Case management masters are provincially appointed judicial officers who have the authority to hear and determine certain matters in civil cases, including motions, pre-trials and case conferences.
-Masters and case management masters may also adjudicate construction lien trials, as well as mortgage and general references, provide dispute resolution services, and serve as registrars in Bankruptcy under the Bankruptcy and Insolvency Act.
+Associate Judges are provincially appointed judicial officers who have the authority to hear and determine certain matters in civil cases, including motions, pre-trials and case conferences.
+Associate judges may also adjudicate construction lien trials, as well as mortgage and general references, provide dispute resolution services, and serve as registrars in Bankruptcy under the Bankruptcy and Insolvency Act.

-Under the Courts of Justice Act, complaints about the conduct of case management masters are addressed by the Chief Justice of the Superior Court of Justice.
+Under the Courts of Justice Act, complaints about the conduct of associate judges are addressed by the Chief Justice of the Superior Court of Justice.

 Deputy Judges of the Small Claims Court

-Deputy judges are senior lawyers appointed for a term by the Regional Senior Judge, with the approval of the Attorney General, to preside over proceedings in the Small Claims Court.
+Deputy judges are senior lawyers appointed by the Regional Senior Judge, with the approval of the Attorney General, to preside over proceedings in the Small Claims Court.
 Interested lawyers with a minimum of 10 years’ experience may write to the Regional Senior Judge of the region in which they wish to preside.

 In 2010, the Chief Justice of the Superior Court, with the approval of the Deputy Judges Council, established standards of conduct for Deputy Judges of the Small Claims Court, entitled “Ethical Principles for Deputy Judges.”
 Any complaint about the conduct of a deputy judge of the Small Claims Court should be addressed, in writing, to the Regional Senior Judge in the region where the deputy judge sits.